Muri is a key concept in Lean management. It stands for "overburdening". Find out what can cause Muri and how to deal with it.

-In other words, you create Muri every time when you put your team under stress by demanding unreasonable or unnecessary work that exceeds their capacity.
+In other words, you create Muri whenever you put your team under stress by demanding unreasonable or unnecessary work that exceeds their capacity.

 Muri can drastically decrease your team’s productivity and efficiency.
-Putting too much pressure often translates to extra working hours, which will lead to occupational burnouts.
+Putting too much pressure often translates to extra working hours, which will lead to occupational burnout.

-Overburdening can have a negative effect on your team’s morale and damage the “health” of the whole work process.
+Overburdening can hurt your team’s morale and damage the “health” of the whole work process.

-It is like in a football team: if you only put the whole pressure on 3 players because they are really good at some point they will get injured and then the whole team will struggle.
+It is like in a football team: if you only put the whole pressure on 3 players because they are outstanding, at some point, they will get injured, and then the whole team will struggle.
 So you need to be careful while trying to use the full capacity of your team.

-You should try to balance at the optimal capacity – a level at which all parts of the system are able to deliver results without the need for extra work.
+You should try to balance at the optimal capacity – a level at which all parts of the system can deliver results without the need for extra work.